Special Circumstances

 Loss of Parental Support

-The federal student aid programs are based on the concept that it is primarily the responsibility of a student and their parent(s) to finance the student’s educational costs.
-A dependent student is assumed to have the support of parents, so both student and parent information must be assessed to get a full picture of the family’s financial strength.
+Federal Student Aid believes that the primary responsibility for paying for education lies with the student and their parent(s).
+A dependent student is assumed to have parental support, so both the student's and the parent's information must be assessed to get a full picture of the family’s financial strength.
 That does not mean the parents must pay anything toward the cost; however, it does help in determining the student’s maximum eligibility for federal student aid.
 Parent information is generally required on the Free Application for Federal Student Aid (FAFSA) until the student is 24 or meets one of the other federal criteria to be considered an independent student.

 What is a dependency override for unusual circumstances?